What COVID-19 safety measures are you implementing on program?

-Volunteering with All Hands and Hearts is completely free of charge, and we provide accommodation and meals.
-Keep in mind that you will be responsible for the cost of your travel both to and from the program, meals on your day(s) off, and any costs associated with taking a 3 day break each month away from program.
+Volunteering with All Hands and Hearts is free.
+We provide accommodation for the duration of your stay and meals on workdays.
+Keep in mind, you will be responsible for the cost of your background check, travel both to and from the program, meals on your day(s) off and any costs associated with taking a three-day mental health break each month where you are required to stay away from program.

 How long is a typical volunteer experience?